CPHS/OPHS Glossary of Terms

 Classification by the Food and Drug Administration of medical devices

-to be low risk and are therefore subject to the least regulatory
+be low risk and are therefore subject to the least regulatory controls.

-controls.
-Class III devices are generally the highest risk devices
+Class III devices are generally the highest risk devices and are therefore

 Classified Research: